akoksal/akoksal.github.io/_posts/2020-04-24-review-of-miracles-of-human-language-from-coursera.md

 ---

 ###  My Objective
 My main objective to take this course is understanding linguistics aspects of NLP better and getting an idea about overall linguistics topics.
-I only took the Semantics(LING 504) course from Bogazici University without taking any linguistics course before.
+I haven't take any introduction to linguistics course before.
 So, I thought that this course would be a good introduction to the area for me.

 ### Course